39th IEEE Semiconductor Interface Specialists Conference

 What?
 What did he say?

-The mike is far from OK.
+The mic is far from OK.

 I would venture to muse